Contact surgery numbers: Contact Kirby moves

 \begin{lem}[Contact slam dunk] Let $K$ be a Legendrian knot and $U$ be a Legendrian meridian of $K$ with $\tb=-1$.
 Then contact $(-1)$-surgery along $K$ followed by contact $(+1)$-surgery along $U$ cancel each other.

 \end{lem}

 All moves so far preserve the number of $(\pm1)$-framed Legendrian knots mod $2$.
 But in fact, there are moves where this number is not preserved.
-The most important one which we want to use later is the following, first obtained by Lisca and Stipsciz for contact $(\pm1)$-surgery in~\cite{LS11}.
+The most important one which we want to use later is the following, first obtained by Lisca and Stipsciz for contact $(\pm1)$-surgery in~\cite{LS11} and then generalized in~\cite[Lemma~3.7]{MT18}.

 \begin{lem}[Lantern destabilization] Let $K$ be a Legendrian knot.
 Then

 holds for all $n,s\in\N_0$ and $r\in\Q\setminus\{0\}$, where the stabilizations of $K_1$ and $K_{1,1}$ are chosen with the same sign, the remaining stabilizations are arbitrary, see Figure~\ref{fig:lanternDestabilization}. \end{lem}